The-Order-of-the-Simulation/Path-Tracing-Renderer/README.md

     - Lens dynamics, e.g. focal length, aperature, distortion
 - Bidirectional Path-Tracing
   - Optional, since it isn't good for all scenarios
+- Bounding Volume Hierarchy (BVH)
+  - Will allow for rendering meshes
 - CPU + Vulkan render device integration
   - Vulkan only avaiable as a compile option for easier compilation for users who don't need Vulkan support
 - Multiple Importance Sampling (MIS)
 - Next Event Estimation (NEE)
-- Portable Float Map (`*.pfm`) export
-  - Easier to implement than OpenEXR, but has the same functionality (for current purposes)
-  - HDR (no tonemapping, for editing afterwards)
 - Spectral rendering?
   - This repository isn't gonna be fit for scientific use for a long time
 - Variable scenes without re-compiling